[Novels | Characters | Gallery | Extras | Guestbook | Links]

 The drums continue on.

-Finally, I merely close my eyes and cease trying to fight it.
-Maybe that is not the safest action in this situation; yet ironically, it helps me calm down more than anything else.
+At last I merely close my eyes and cease attempting to fight it.
+Maybe that is not the safest action in this situation, yet it ironically aids me in calming down more than anything else.
 After some minutes, my mind is at last able to quiet—until I am jolted back by a soft, deep voice speaking my name.
 Instinctively I jump back, not immediately registering who it is; but, when I see the long white of his hair even in the darkness, I am relieved to know it is who I have been waiting for.
 Before I can speak to him, he begins talking once more.

 “You certainly look…different,” he says, eyeing my own hair.
 Just hours ago, it was not nearly so long as his, yet still an impressive length for my height—yet now, it scarcely reaches the top of my shoulders.
-I know it is “unnatural” for a woman to have hair this short…but, considering how his is just as unnatural for a man, I suppose one could say we match.
+I know it is “unnatural” for a woman to have hair this short…yet, considering how his is just as unnatural for a man, I suppose one could say we match?

 As he says this, all my fears flurry in my mind once more.
 Yet even so, in spite of his fears—in spite of my own—I stiffen my posture and sharpen my voice.

 “I would not have asked this of you if I were not,” I say.